phukkoo/Coursera_getdata_assignment/CodeBook.md

 ##Description of the variables in the tiny_data.txt file
  The tidy_data.txt file is in the narrow format  and
 * has 11880 rows X 4 columns ( Subject, Activity, Measure and Value)
-* The first column/variable is the Subject and can have values from 1 to 30
+* The first column/variable is the Subject and can have values from 1 to 30.
+It is of type Integer .
-* The second column/variable  is the  type of  Measure and could hold any of valid feature names listed above like tBodyAcc-mean()-X, fBodyBodyGyroMag-mean() etc.
+* The second column/variable  is the  type of  Measure and could hold any of valid feature names listed above like tBodyAcc_mean_X, fBodyGyroMag_mean etc.
+  The feature names prefixed with  'f'  indicate frequency domain signals and thoseprefixed with 't' to denote time.
 * The third column/variable  is the activity and can have the followig values (WALKING, WALKING_UP, WALKING_DOWN, SITTING, STANDING, LAYING)
 * The last column/variable is the value of the measure specified in column 3.
 It depicts the average value of the measure from column 3 for that subject specified in column 1 and activity specified in column 2.

-I have purposely put it in the following format so it is more tidy and readable.
+I have put it in the following format so it is more tidy and readable.
 The output looks like this

-###Variable 1 (repeat this section for all variables in the dataset)
-Short description of what the variable describes.

-Some information on the variable including:
- - Class of the variable
- - Unique values/levels of the variable
- - Unit of measurement (if no unit of measurement list this as well)
- - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).

-(you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-####Notes on variable 1:
-If available, some additional notes on the variable not covered elsewehere.
-If no notes are present leave this section out.

 ##Sources
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.